 Something appears to (0) happened to the emotional content of books published in the UK.
-Researchers from the University of Bristol analysed the frequency with (9) 'mood' words - those reflecting anger, disgust, fear, joy, sadness and surprise - were used in as (10) as 5 million books between 1900 and 2000.
-(11) to one of the researchers, Dr Alberto Acerbi, 'the average book published in 1900 has 14% more emotional content than

-CAE Reading and Use of English Test 13 the average book in 2000'.
+Researchers from the University of Bristol analysed the frequency with (9) mood' words - those reflecting anger, disgust, fear, joy, sadness and surprise - were used in as (10) as 5 million books between 1900 and 2000.
+(11) to one of the researchers, Dr Alberto Acerbi, 'the average book published in 1900 has 14% more emotional content than the average book in 2000'.
 In (12) words, 'a book with 1,000 emotional words in 1900 would have 877 in 2000'.

 In (13) to this decline in emotional content, the research team found that some interesting differences between British books and those published in the USA have developed since the 1960s.
 (14) having more emotional content than their British counterparts, American books now contain more content-free words.
 These are words that carry (15) or no meaning on their (16), such as 'and' or 'but', and articles like 'the'.

 What is the significance of these changes?
 The researchers say that further work is needed to deal with this question adequately.

-CAE Reading and Use of English Part 3 For questions 17-24, read the text below.
+For questions 17-24, read the text below.
 Use the word given in capitals at the end of some of the lines to form a word that fits in the gap in the same line.
 There is an example at the beginning (0).

 Write your answers IN CAPITAL LETTERS on the separate answer sheet.

 Example: (0) NOTORIETY